What is Internal Trade?

 - Retail Wholesaler: A retail wholesaler is one who purchases goods from producers and sells them directly to the final consumer instead of other traders.
 Super Bazar is one of the classic examples of it.

-- Merchant Wholesaler: These are pure wholesalers, who do not undertake any other business than the wholesale one.
+- Merchant Wholesalers: These are pure wholesalers who do not undertake any other business than the wholesale one.
 So, they act as a link between producers and retailers.

-This is the kind of trade we deal with, on a day to day basis.
-Retail trade involves buying of goods from the wholesaler or producer in large quantity and selling of goods in small quantities, as per their need, to the ultimate consumers, for their own consumption and not for the purpose of reselling.
-It is the last stage in the supply chain management, wherein the goods reach the hands of the final consumer.
+This is the kind of trade we deal with on a day-to-day basis.
+Retail trade involves buying goods from the wholesaler or producer in large quantities and selling goods in small quantities, as per their need, to the ultimate consumers, for their own consumption and not to resell.
+It is the last stage in supply chain management, wherein the goods reach the hands of the final consumer.

-To start a retail business a small amount of capital is required.
-They focus more on the location and decoration of the shop, so as to attract more and more customers.
+Starting a retail business requires only a small amount of capital.
+They focus more on the location and decoration of the shop to attract more and more customers.

-The retailer caters to the requirements of the localities and also maintain personal contact with the consumers.
+The retailer caters to the requirements of the localities and also maintains personal contact with the consumers.

 Functions of Retailer

 - Transporting goods from producers or wholesalers

 - Risk bearing